Raise some Funds for us?!

-It is now over seven years since we started fundraising for Building Schools for Africa – and we have enjoyed far greater success than we had ever imagined.
-We saw our first school built in 2007 and filled with enthusiastic pupils who were eager to learn: by the end of 2013 we will have funded the construction of 180 classrooms at 53 schools plus the refurbishment of three small medical centres, the construction of a new wind-powered water supply for an entire village, and a dormitory to accommodate more than 20 disabled students.
+It is now ten years since we started fundraising for Building Schools for Africa – and we have enjoyed far greater success than we had ever imagined.
+We saw our first school built in 2007 and filled with enthusiastic pupils who were eager to learn – and the support keeps coming.
+We have now funded the construction of more than 280 classrooms at over 90 schools, plus the refurbishment of many small medical centres, the construction of a new water supplies for an entire villages, a bridge to help children reach school in safety and a dormitory to accommodate more than 20 disabled students.

-We are thrilled with the support we have received for these projects, and heartfelt thanks go to all our supporters over the past three years.
+We are thrilled with the support we have received for these projects, and heartfelt thanks go to all our supporters over the years.

 Olly Gompels raised over £300 for us by selling t-shirts at his school sports day – such enterprise!

 Amelie Hindle and Fraser Hindle undertook a challenging 10 mile sponsored walk and raised an amazing £700, while they were still at primary school.
 The following year Amelie decided to cash in on the new craze of Loom Bands and made a whole load which she sold to raise £37 for us!
 That’s an awful lot of rubber bands!!
 Then, following in dad’s footsteps, Amelie undertook a junior triathlong this summer.
 She is a champion fundraiser.
 Thank you Amelie.